 Chayote squash / Chow-Chow / Seeme badane Kayi is a low cal veggie filled with fibre, Vitamin C, folate, magnesium.
 Chayote Squash generally tastes bland but gets blended very well with other flavours and dishes made from it tastes very vdelicious .
 I usually make simple South Indian Style Palya, Majjige Huli, kootu, saagu, raita, sambar etc using this veggie.
 And if the peels are tender and fresh, I use them to make this chutney.

 The best part about this chutney is you will keep guessing what it is made from.
 A simple recipe that anyone can make.
 I make them often in my home and everybody loves it.
 So next time you are about to throw the peel..stop and do try them ..
 I am sure you will love it.
 Refer the notes section for other veggie peels that you could use…do give a try and let me know your feedback.. here you go…

 Some other chutneys that you can try using vegetables are

-Prepare tempering by heating 1 tsp oil and adding mustard seeds and curry leaves.
+- Prepare the tempering by heating 1 tsp oil and adding mustard seeds and curry leaves.

-Garnish chutney with tempering.
+- Garnish chutney with tempering.
 Now chayote squash chutney is ready to serve.
-Enjoy it with plain hot steamed rice drizzle with coconut oil/ghee or serve with idli, dosa, etc.
+Enjoy it with plain hot steamed rice drizzled with coconut oil/ghee or serve with idli, dosa, etc.

 Variation: Instead of chayote peel, you can use bottle gourd peel/snake gourd peel/ridge gourd peel/sambar cucumber peel etc.